SumoLogic/sumologic-kubernetes-collection/docs/collecting-systemd-logs.md

 ## Configuration

 High level configuration for logs is located in [values.yaml][values] under the `sumologic.logs` key.
-Configuration specific to systemd and kubelet logs is located under the `sumologic.logs.systemd` and `sumologic.logs.kubelet` key.
+Configuration specific to systemd and kubelet logs is located under the `sumologic.logs.systemd` and `sumologic.logs.kubelet` keys.
 Kubelet logs are systemd logs, so they are covered together in this document.

 Configuration specific to the log collector DaemonSet can be found under the `otellogs` key.